 That’s my sister and me in the smoldering crater of one of the many active volcanoes near Rabaul.
 Rabaul had been annihilated by eruptions in 1937 but they keep rebuilding it.
 It was heavily damaged once again by a major eruption in 1994, which buried it under 2 meters of ash.
 Many nearby towns were also destroyed displacing at least 90,000 people.
 Some crazy people are still living there in the ruins although basic services are no longer available and it is only a matter of time before it gets blasted again.
 At first I wondered to myself why people would live right by a bunch of live volcanoes but with boat transportation being so important, when westerns came to the area they picked the spot with the best-protected deep-water harbor thus the founding of Rabaul.

 I also visited the volcano research and observation post in the hills above Rabaul and remember thinking I had never seen a more lush and beautiful jungle view.
-And the abundance of coral and fish makes PNG the ultimate spot in the whole world for diving.
-I only snorkeled but even then saw many fish one only expects to ever see in an aquarium or in National Geographic like lionfish, clown fish etc. Like many aspects of Papua New Guinea, what was to be found in the water was beautiful but also potentially very dangerous.
+And the abundance of coral and fish makes PNG the ultimate spot in the whole world for scuba diving.
+Most of the clinic staff including my sister became avid divers.
+I only snorkeled since it is high risk for asthmatics but even then saw many fish one only expects to ever see in an aquarium or in National Geographic like lionfish, clown fish etc. Like many aspects of Papua New Guinea, what was to be found in the water was beautiful but also potentially very dangerous.

 Malaria & other natural dangers